Legal Settlements and Asbestos Exposure

 With current rules and regulations, building owners and managers are held responsible for ensuring the workplace is free of toxins before employees are allowed to work there.
 Prolonged exposure to the mineral has debilitating effects on a person’s health and can cause cancers and other diseases to develop.
 Lung cancer, mesothelioma, and asbestosis are the most common illnesses caused by prolonged asbestos exposure.

 When an employee develops illness from dangerous levels of exposure in the workplace, they can file for legal action against the companies responsible.
-Some types of action a patient can pursue include filing for a personal injury claim, workers’ compensation, or asbestos trust funds.
+Some types of action a patient can pursue include filing for a personal injury claim, workers’ compensation, or exploring asbestos trust funds.

 Lung Cancer Settlement Process